clarkgrubb/latex-input/README.md

 Download and install [AutoHotkey](http://www.autohotkey.com/).

 Download [latex.ahk](https://raw.githubusercontent.com/clarkgrubb/latex-input/master/latex.ahk) and install it in your Startup folder.
 Open the Startup folder in File Explorer by pressing `Cmd+R` and entering `shell:startup`.
 The input method will run the next time you log in.
-You can also start it by double-clicking on it in File Explorer.
+You can also start it by double-clicking it in File Explorer.

 <a name="windows-howto"/>
 How to Use on Windows